Fire Procedures Policy

 10.9.
 Procedure For Lettings

 All hirers of Sheffield High School for Girls facilities are issued with a Hire Agreement, which sets out that they are responsible for their participants in the event of fire, and must ensure they are aware of the emergency procedures.
-All hirers will be issued with an instruction sheet ‘What to do in case of Fire, see Appendix 1.
+All hirers will be issued with an instruction sheet ‘What to do in case of Fire.

 At most times when lettings take place there will be at least one member of staff officially on duty or on call.
 The most senior member of staff will assume the responsibility of Head or Fire Drill Officer.